tseli0s/nvdialog/README.md

 $ sudo cmake --install .
 ```
 > [!NOTE]
 > Following version v0.10, some GNU/Linux distributions may fail to find nvdialog at runtime because they don't include `/usr/local` in their library search path.
 If your project can't link with nvdialog for some reason, make sure to report it in the [issues page](https://github.com/tseli0s/nvdialog/issues).
+As a temporary fix, set the `CMAKE_INSTALL_PREFIX` variable to `/usr` (or something equivalent) to use more toplevel system directories.

 # OS Versions Supported
 ## Windows